 The National Defense Mobilization Commission (NDMC) system, comprised of a national-level NDMC overseen jointly by the Chinese State Council and the PLA's Central Military Commission and local NDMCs at provincial, municipal, and county levels with a similar dual civilian-military command structure at each level, has traditionally been tasked to manage administration and mobilization of the militia.
 Following the PLA's 2016 reorganization, a National Defense Mobilization Department (NDMD) has been established under the Central Military Commission to oversee the provincial-level military districts and take charge of the PLA's territorial administrative responsibilities including mobilization work.
-The head of the NDMD is appointed as the secretary general of the national NDMC, in which China's premier and defense minister serve as the director and deputy director, respectively.
-In addition to the NDMC line, the State Commission of Border and Coastal Defense system-also subject to a dual civilian-military leadership-has its own command structures running from the national to local levels, and it shares responsibility for militia administration, mobilization, and border defense.
+The head of the NDMD is appointed as the secretary general of the national NDMC, in which China's premier and defense minister serve as the director and deputy director, respectively.34 In addition to the NDMC line, the State Commission of Border and Coastal Defense system-also subject to a dual civilian-military leadership-has its own command structures running from the national to local levels, and it shares responsibility for militia administration, mobilization, and border defense.
 There is a significant crossover between the lines of authority.
+35

 The militia has played a major role in asserting Chinese maritime claims in the South China Sea.
-This includes high-profile coercive incidents such as the 2009 harassment of USNS Impeccable, the 2012 Scarborough Shoal standoff, and the 2014 HD-981 clash.
-Xi's 2013 trip to Hainan-the island province with administrative authority over the South China Sea that has organized local fishing fleets into active maritime militia unitsunleashed a nationwide push (see figure 2, page 13) to build the militia into a genuine third arm of China's "PLA-law enforcement-militia joint defense" maritime sovereignty defense strategy.
-Since it is comprised of both civilians and soldiers, according to the Chinese rationale, the militia can be deployed to strengthen control of China's "maritime territory" while avoiding the political and diplomatic ramifications that might otherwise be associated with military involvement.
+This includes high-profile coercive incidents such as the 2009 harassment of USNS Impeccable, the 2012 Scarborough Shoal standoff, and the 2014 HD-981 clash.36 Xi's 2013 trip to Hainan-the island province with administrative authority over the South China Sea that has organized local fishing fleets into active maritime militia units unleashed a nationwide push (see figure 2, page 125) to build the militia into a genuine third arm of China's "PLA-law enforcement-militia joint defense" maritime sovereignty defense strategy.37 Since it is comprised of both civilians and soldiers, according to the Chinese rationale, the militia can be deployed to strengthen control of China's "maritime territory" while avoiding the political and diplomatic ramifications that might otherwise be associated with military involvement.38 institutionalized cross-system integrator(s) maritime militia forces coordinate with the CCG or with the PLA's theater command system that operates active-duty forces.
+40 PLA commanders and officers have openly discussed the problems of who commands the militia forces, under what circumstances, and with what authorization; who is authorized to review and approve the maritime militia's participation in what types of maritime rights protection operations; and who is responsible for militia expenditures.
+Due to these uncertainties, some PLA commanders have urged further standardizing the maritime militia's command, control, and collaboration structure.
+41 renminbi (RMB, or Chinese yuan) for the maritime militia, a minuscule quantity given the huge costs of recruitment, administration, training, and deployment (1 RMB is equal to about 0.15 USD).43 According to a 2014 estimate, one week of training for a fifty-ton fishing boat costs over 100,000 RMB for crew lodging and compensation for lost income.44 To spread out the financial burden, common practice now holds that "whoever uses the militia pays the bill."45

 The surge of propaganda notwithstanding, several issues confront Beijing before the maritime militia can effectively function as the third arm in collaboration with the PLAN and CCG.
-First, the wide dispersion of the maritime militia at sea makes it harder to control than land-based forces.
-Second, it is unclear through what institutionalized cross-system integrator(s) maritime militia forces coordinate with the CCG or with the PLA's theater command system that operates active-duty forces.
-PLA commanders and officers have openly discussed the problems of who commands the militia forces, under what circumstances, and with what authorization; who is authorized to review and approve the maritime militia's participation in what types of maritime rights protection operations; and who is responsible for militia expenditures.
-Due to these uncertainties, some PLA commanders have urged further standardizing the maritime militia's command, control, and collaboration structure.
+First, the wide dispersion of the maritime militia at sea makes it harder to control than land-based forces.39 Second, it is unclear through what

+Budgetary shortfalls complicate the training, administration, deployment, and control of the maritime